Skip to main content

 Staff and Management Diversity

-In comparison to demographic percentages in the community per the most recent available census data, The Family Partnership meets or exceeds the number of women and BIPOC in the available workforce in all employment categories as they are reported to the state.
-Our most recent AA/EEO report to the state of Minnesota from June 1, 2021 to May 31, 2022 included the following:
+In comparison to demographic percentages in the community per the most recent available census data, The Family Partnership meets or exceeds the number of women and BIPOC individuals in the available workforce in all employment categories as they are reported to the state.

 Social Determinates of Health